percona/tokudb-docs/source/plugins.rst

 TokuDB Plugins
 ==============

-Plugins enable you to extend the functionality of TokuDB.
+Plugins enable you to extend the functionality of the TokuDB storage engine.

 .. contents::
   :local: